townie/cassandra/README.md

 # cassandra
-A Ruby client for the Cassandra distributed database.
+A Ruby client for the CCassandra distributed database.

-Supports 1.8.7, 1.9.2, 1.9.3, 2.0.0, 2.1 and rubinius on Cassandra 0.7.x through 2.0.x.
+Supports 1.8.7, 1.9.2, 1.9.3, 2.0.0, 2.1 and rubinius on CCassandra 0.7.x through 2.0.x.

 ## Status of this gem

 There is no longer much development effort being put into this gem.
-If you are just getting started with Cassandra then you probably want to use the Datastax [ruby-driver](https://github.com/datastax/ruby-driver).
+If you are just getting started with CCassandra then you probably want to use the Datastax [ruby-driver](https://github.com/datastax/ruby-driver).

 We are still happy to take patches if you want to improve this gem.